Guardianship Q&A Series

 Short Answer

 Yes.
-In North Carolina, an interested person may file a petition with the Clerk of Superior Court to determine incapacity and request appointment of a guardian if a power of attorney is being abused and the adult cannot manage essential needs.
-The court must first consider less restrictive options, including court oversight or replacement of the agent under the Uniform Power of Attorney Act.
+In North Carolina, an interested person may file a petition with the Clerk of Superior Court to determine incompetence and request appointment of a guardian if a power of attorney is being abused and the adult cannot manage essential needs.
+The court must first consider less restrictive alternatives.
 If guardianship is necessary, the clerk may appoint an appropriate family member.

 Understanding the Problem